martinsigei/zeroHunger-Project/README.md

 ## Features

+- **Firebase Authentication:** Secure and simplify user registration and login with email/password, phone number, or third-party providers like Google.
 - **Bulk Ordering:** Easily place bulk orders for groceries and other food products directly from local farmers.
 - **Flexible Payment Options:** Pay using Mobile Money Transfers, Cash on Delivery, or Credit/Debit Cards.
 - **User-Friendly Interface:** Simple and easy-to-use app interface designed to enhance the user experience.